This vignette documents the latest developments in

 It is now possible to simulate genetic data from a continent islands

-model, either at equilibrium via sim.genot
+model, either at equilibrium via sim.genot or for a given

-number of generations via sim.genot.t
+number of generations via sim.genot.t.
+These two functions

 have several arguments, allowing to look at the effect of population